 Basic Police Academy

 The Basic Law Enforcement Academy is presented in a MODULAR format.
+It is an "intensive" program meaning it is a full-time (40-50 hours per week) Academy, five (and occasionally more) days per week.
 Students having completed Modules III and/or II at another training center may complete the Academy at College of the Redwoods but must contact this office in advance of attendance with these requirements:

 - A t-score of more than T-42 on the PELLETB is required

 - If more than a year has passed since completion of the prior module, the end-of-module exam must be taken and proof of score provided.

 - A copy of the POST training profile must be provided to show proof of completion of prior module(s)at a POST certified Academy (a certificate does not satisfy this requirement).

 - MODULE III - AJ 81 - July 9 - August 10, 2018 - 8 units

 - MODULE II - AJ 82 - August 13 - September 21, 2018 - 8.5 units

 - MODULE I - AJ83 - September 24 - December 13, 2018 - 16 units